poweredbyniks/SQL-interview-questions/README.md

 SQL Server contains the following six types of constraints:

-•	Not Null Constraint
+•Not Null Constraint

-•	Check Constraint
+•Check Constraint

-•	Default Constraint
+•Default Constraint

-•	Unique Constraint
+•Unique Constraint

-•	Primary Constraint
+•Primary Constraint

-•	Foreign Constraint
+•Foreign Constraint

 Not Null Constraint - A Not Null constraint restrict the insertion of null values into a column.
 If we are using a Not Null Constraint for a column then we cannot ignore the value of this column during an insertion of data into the table.